Answer to this week's quiz:

 - An average 10 to 15 percent response rate for external surveys is considered normal.
 This means if you are asking for input and opinions to engage constituents via silo-ed tools, you are losing 85 to 90 percent of potential responses.

 What is the latest and best way to keep your constituent groups engaged?

 Constituents, as groups or individuals, deserve a private place to which they can go for all “need to know” communications — available when they have the time or the desire to know more, say more, join more and give more.

-MissionBox powered Engagement Communities™ provide one secure, branded online center for all your staff to access:
+MissionBox powered Engagement Communities™ provides one secure, branded online center for all your constituents to access:

 - Time Sheets

-Plus, MissionBox Engagement Communities provide easy document archival and retrieval, along with project organizational tools to promote true collaboration among staff and stakeholders.
+Plus, MissionBox Engagement Communities provide easy document archival and retrieval, along with project organizational tools to promote true collaboration among staff, clients and stakeholders.

 Best of all, all tools are accessed via a unique username and password in a guaranteed private, managed environment, available through any device, both desktop and mobile.

 With free user seats and cloud storage, you can invite a limitless number of constituents to engage in your mission.